Smartesting/vmsp/README.md

 #### 1\.
 Constructor Parameters:

--   **maxGap**: (optional) Number specifying the maximum gap between two items in a pattern.
+-   **maxGap**: Number specifying the maximum gap between two items in a pattern.
 Defaults to `undefined`, which means infinity gaps are allowed.
+-   **patternType**: Choose 'closed' or 'maximal' depending on the kind of pattern you're after.
+Defaults to `maximal`.
--   **minimumPatternLength**: (optional) Number specifying the minimum length of a pattern.
+-   **minimumPatternLength**: Number specifying the minimum length of a pattern.
 Defaults to `3`.
--   **maximumPatternLength**: (optional) Number specifying the maximum length of a pattern.
+-   **maximumPatternLength**: Number specifying the maximum length of a pattern.
 Defaults to `8`.
--   **outputSequenceIdentifiers**: (optional) Boolean indicating if output patterns should include the sequence identifiers that match them.
+-   **outputSequenceIdentifiers**: Boolean indicating if output patterns should include the sequence identifiers that match them.
 Defaults to `false`.
--   **executionTimeThresholdInSeconds**: (optional) Number specifying the maximum execution time in seconds.
+-   **executionTimeThresholdInSeconds**: Number specifying the maximum execution time in seconds.
 Expect the real execution time to be ~2seconds longer than the provided value.
 Defaults to `10`.
--   **debug**: (optional) Boolean indicating if debug logs should be printed.
+-   **debug**: Boolean indicating if debug logs should be printed.
 Defaults to `false`.

 #### 2\. runFromSpmfFile Method: